-; (semicolon) separation between the four time horizons (2015, 2020, 2030, and 2050)
+; (semicolon) separation between the time horizons (2015, 2020, etc.)

 / (forward slash) separation between sources with different data + (plus) agreement between sources on same data

 Notes include additional information on how the data are obtained, as well as assumptions and potential calculations behind the figures presented.
 Before using the data, please be aware that essential information may be found in the notes below the table.